srajasimman/srajasimman/README.md

 - 👨‍💻 I am a open-source tech-enthusiast, competent, well-focused sysadmin, cloud and DevOps knowledge with experience.

-- 🚧 I am passionate about building design and building IT solutions.

 - 📚 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - ✨ like experimenting with new technologies, building small projects, and occasionally do penetration testing.